Trusted WordPress tutorials, when you need them most.

 Plugin file structure

 Now, you need to connect to your WordPress site using an FTP client.
-See our guide on how to use FTP to upload WordPress files.
+For step-by-step instructions, you can see our guide on how to use FTP to upload WordPress files.

-Once connected, you need to upload confirm-leaving the folder to /wp-contents/plugins/ the folder on your website.
+Once connected, you’ll need to upload the confirm-leaving folder to the/wp-contents/plugins/ folder on your website.

 Uploading plugin files to your WordPress site

-After that, you need to log in to the WordPress admin area and visit the Plugin’s page.
+After that, you’ll want to log in to the WordPress admin area and head over to ‘Plugins.’

-Locate the ‘Confirm Leaving’ plugin in the list of installed plugins and click on the ‘activate’ link below it.
+From here, you should see the ‘Confirm Leaving’ plugin in the list of installed plugins.
+You can then click on the ‘activate’ link below it.

 Activate plugin